RAHB-REALTORS-Association/chat2gpt/README.md

 ## 🧑‍💻 Usage

-Your bot is now ready!
-It can interact in any chat room when it's explicitly mentioned (@botname) or directly messaged, depending on the functionality you've programmed it with.
-The bot can remember several turns of conversation per user session to maintain coherency.
-In other words, you can ask a question, get an answer, and ask a following question referencing the original or its response(s).
-For performance reasons this is limited with a configurable setting, we recommend 5-10 turns.
+Your bot is all set and ready for action!
+It's capable of interacting in any chat room, responding when directly mentioned (@botname), or when it receives a direct message, based on the functionality you've programmed.
+Our bot is designed to remember several rounds of a conversation per user session, providing a coherent and continuous interaction.
+This means you can ask a question, receive a response, and continue the conversation by referencing the initial query or its response.
+However, for performance optimization, the length of the conversation is limited by a configurable setting; we recommend setting it to 5-10 turns.
+Importantly, each session also tracks the time since the last received message, automatically resetting if it exceeds the specified 'Time to Live' (TTL) value.
+This ensures a seamless and efficient conversation experience with the bot.

 ## 🌐 Community